leofuturer/eDrops3/README.md

 `$ node .`

 Navigate to localhost:3000 and you should see a status message.
 Navigate to localhost:3000/explorer and you should see API entry points.

+If you run into authentication issues connecting to MySQL, refer to the `mysql_troubleshooting.md` file for potential solutions.

 **To get the client running:**
 Open up a new command window.
 Navigate back to the home/top level directory.
 Then: